hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > His gait and manners I will show likewise,
 >
-> And all his borrowed steps will analyze,
+> And all his borrowed steps will analyse,
 >
 > And so exposed him that he dare not stay,
 >
-> Tho' impudent I'll make him run away.
+> Though impudent I'll make him run away.

-### Enter Mr. Chassee.
+### Enter Mister Chassée.
 Belinda and Jemima walk up the stage.

-> Chassee.
+> Chassée.
 Two ladies here! — Hey! — Who is that I see
 >
-> Disguised; 'tis like Belinda.
+> Disguised; it is like Belinda.
 It cannot be.

 ### Belinda and Jemima discover themselves.

 > Bel.
-Miss Jemima, Sir. — Mr. Chassee, whose fame
+Miss Jemima, Sir. — Mister Chassée, whose fame
 >
 > You have no doubt heard full half the town proclaim.
 >
-> Chassee.
-G. M. S. Chassee now I print my name.
+> Chassée.
+G. M. S. Chassée now I print my name.
 >
 > Didn't I near Temple Bar Belinda meet?
 >